anzelcapparelli/mern-jwt/README.md

 1. Go onto your heroku account and link your GitHub repository through the UI.
 2. Create a collection on Mongo Atlas.
 3. Add a `MONGODB_URI` key to your Heroku configuration.
 Use the connection string for your collection/user from Mongo Atlas as the value.
+4. Add a `SERVER_SECRET` key to your Heroku configuration and use a strong value that is at least 32 characters long.
+You don't need to remember it so use a random string text with a mix of upper case, lower case, symbols and numbers.
 5. Go back and click "Deploy"